Authored by the expert who managed and guided the team behind the Spain Property Pack

 Are home prices above the long-term average in Seville as of 2026?

-As of early 2026, Seville home prices are clearly above their long-term average, with most measures showing the market has moved past its pre-pandemic trajectory and is now in elevated territory.
+As of 2026, Seville home prices are clearly above their recent long-term average, because the city is now at a record level on the main asking-price indexes.

 Get fresh and reliable information about the market in Seville